-The DEADLINE for this year‘s submissions is __________.
+The DEADLINE for this year’s submissions has passed.
+We will open up submissions again in early 2018.
 We will notify the wildlife rehabilitator and the veterinarian or hospital within a few weeks of the selection.
 An award will be presented at the Annual Conference Banquet.
 The selected veterinarian or hospital will be welcome, as our guest, for the evening‘s festivities and will also receive a one year free subscription to Release.

 If you have attended a conference, then you know what an honor this is for the award recipient.
 It only happens if you nominate an individual or a hospital staff.
 We look forward to reading your nominations !!!!